aporb/ipn-startup-resources/README.md

 **What you get:** Reference implementations for AI agents, data pipelines, and automated analysis systems.

+### Example 4: Specialized AI Coding Assistance
+> *"As a startup founder, I needed different AI expertise across our entire tech stack - backend APIs, React frontend, DevOps deployment, security testing, and data analysis.
+The Claude Code Subagent Manager gave me instant access to specialized subagents for every aspect of our business without switching tools or losing context."*

+**What you get:** Access to 126+ specialized AI subagents across 10 categories that cover every aspect of startup development - from core engineering and infrastructure to business analysis and product management - all integrated seamlessly into your Claude Code workflow.

 ---

 ## 🧠 How to Use This